Danyanne/personal-site/content/projects/_index.md

-Here you will find what I have been working on so far
+Here you will find articles about projects I have done so far